 5. Install Insulation and Ventilation for Your Shed

 If your storage shed doesn’t have insulation or proper ventilation, your summer maintenance check is a great time to install them.
 Ventilation helps moisture escape your shed, preventing condensation from damaging your interior.
 Insulation helps with temperature control in the extremes of summer and winter, protecting your belongings.
-All Country Cabins sheds come with rFoil Insulation and vents built in, so you don’t have to retroactively add them.
+Many Country Cabins models come with climate control features built in, so you don’t have to retroactively add them.

 While inspecting the interior of your shed, you’ll find it helpful to remove much of your belongings.
 Take some time to organize your tools and other items by the season you’ll use them.
 Plan out how you’ll place them back inside your storage shed.
 Buy some wall mounts, shelves, and toolboxes to keep them neat.
 Once you have a plan don’t place your belongings back until you…